NeuPhysics/neutrino/docs/astrophysics/stars-as-neutrino-factories.rst

    F(q) = F_{lab}(q) (1 + \int_{\infty}^{v_m} f(v_z) dv_z).

 Thus the correction depends on the energy of neutrinos.
 The correction only plays a role when the energy of neutrino is close to endpoint energy of the beta decay.
 The energy of the neutrinos will be blue-shifted beyond the beta decay spectrum endpoint in lab experiments.
-However, the correction is as small as :math:`10^{-6}` of the lab spectrum in the case of solar core.\cite{Bahcall1991}
+However, the correction is as small as :math:`10^{-6}` of the lab spectrum in the case of solar core.
+[Bahcall1991]_

 The other correction is due to the gravitational redshift.
 Combining the thermal correction and gravitational redshift, we get the neutrino spectrum that should be observed on the Earth.
-As an example, John Bahcall calculated the pp reaction spectrum, which is given in Figure :ref:`fig-bahcall_pp_nu_spectrum`.
+As an example, John Bahcall calculated the pp reaction spectrum, which is given in :numref:`fig-bahcall_pp_nu_spectrum`.

 .. _fig-bahcall_pp_nu_spectrum:

 .. figure:: assets/stars-as-neutrino-factories/bahcall_pp_nu_spectrum.png
    :align: center

-   Comparison of pp reaction neutrino spectrum in the lab experiments and predicted solar spectrum.\cite{Bahcall1991} The correction is very small.
+   Comparison of pp reaction neutrino spectrum in the lab experiments and predicted solar spectrum.
+From Bahcall 1991.
+The correction is very small.
 The picture for this phenomenon is that the endpoint energy is the nuclear reaction energy released plus the thermal energy.